terminusdb/terminuscms-docs/reference-guides/document-ui-templates/EditDocumentComponent.md

 ## Installation

-Install the dependancies from npm
+Install the dependencies from npm

 ```
  npm install @terminusdb/terminusdb-documents-ui